micropython/micropython/docs/library/pyb.rst

     .. function:: unique_id()

-       Returns a string of 12 bytes (96 bits), which is the unique ID for the MCU.
+       Returns a string of 12 bytes (96 bits), which is the unique ID of the MCU.

 .. only:: port_wipy

     .. function:: unique_id()

-       Returns a string of 6 bytes (48 bits), which is the unique ID for the MCU.
+       Returns a string of 6 bytes (48 bits), which is the unique ID of the MCU.
        This also corresponds to the ``MAC address`` of the WiPy.

 Classes